-Marbella is also where many celebrities call home, and this chic resort has earned the title of the Spanish equivalent to St Tropez.
+Marbella is where many celebrities call home, and this chic resort has earned the title of the Spanish equivalent to St Tropez.
 A mere 30 minute from Malaga airport and enjoying the enviable climate of this region, Marbella is particularly popular with tourists from Northern Europe, the USA and Saudi Arabia.
-It is by far the most cosmopolitan of all the resorts in the Malaga Province, and effortlessly combines this with Andalucian traditions.
+It is by far the most cosmopolitan of all the resorts in the Malaga Province, and effortlessly combines this with Andalusian traditions.

-Shopping is a big deal in Marbella, there are the top end designer stores where you can pick yourself up Gucci bag, or a pair of Jimmy Choos and there are the colourful markets which take place in Marbella in Mondays and Puerto Banus on Saturdays.
-A relaxing and enjoyable way of seeing all the best bits is to jump onto one of the many horses and carriages which are parked in the centre of Marbella at Parque Almeda.
+Shopping is a "big deal" in Marbella.
+There are the top end designer stores where you can pick yourself up Gucci bag, or a pair of Jimmy Choos.
+Contrasting with colourful markets which take place in Marbella in Mondays and Puerto Banus on Saturdays.
+A relaxing and enjoyable way to see all the best bits of Marbella is from one of the many horses and carriages which are parked in the centre of Marbella at Parque Alameda.

 There is a very popular market every Wednesday and Saturday which attracts visitors from all over the Costa del Sol region.

 The pretty hillside village of Frigiliana set in the hills behind Nerja is also a favoured location for visitors.